cherrycjkao/prompts/marketing_content/README.md

 5. Avoid including text in the image prompt unless clearly specified.

 Output Format:

-> “[A flat illustration of a modern marketer smiling at a glowing AI interface, surrounded by creative tools and post-it notes—vibrant tones, Instagram style]”
+[A flat illustration of a modern marketer smiling at a glowing AI interface, surrounded by creative tools and post-it notes—vibrant tones, Instagram style]

 > **🛠 Techniques Used:**
 > - **Context embedding from copy**: Uses the post text to infer themes and tone for image alignment.